Windower/Lua/addons/DressUp/ReadMe.md

 5. blinking [self/others/party/follow/all] [always/target/combat/all] [on/off]
 	- Changes blinking settings.
 Toggles if nothing is specified.
 	- Also accepts "bmn" and "blinkmenot" as command prefix.
+6. autoupdate
+	- Your character's appearance will update as you type commands if this setting is on.
+7. load/save/delete <profile name>
+	- Creates a profile to be used for your own characters appearance.
+	- Profiles named JOB or NAME_JOB will be checked for on job changes.

 --